Ramon AZA #195

 Choosing which position

 In order to run for a position, you need to first figure out what position you want.
-While technically, everyone is allowed to run for anything (except for Kohen Gadol), it’s generally advised for you to run for something you’re suited for.
+While technically, everyone is allowed to run for anything (except for Kohen Gadol), it’s generally advised for younger members to stay away from the more taxing positions (ex.
+Gadol, Sgan), and to run for things that don’t require much experience to fulfill, but have a lot of room for people to do things beyond the position itself (ex.
+Historian Shotare, Katav, Machshev).

 If you can’t figure out what position to run for, but still want to be on board, talk to one of the advisors.
 They can help guide you into a position that you’ll be able to do.

 Let’s say you want to run for a position, but think that the responsibility will be too much for you alone to handle.
 Something you can do is run with a counterpart (abbreviated as Co).
-Doing that will split the work.
+Doing that will have the position be held in both of your names, and have the responsibility go to both of you.

 In order to get a Co, you need to talk to the gadol, any previous gadol, or an advisor.
-They’ll be able to set you up with your person of preference (assuming they also want to run for that), or someone else.
+They’ll be able to set you up with your person of preference (assuming they also want to run for that), or someone else who also wants to run for the same position.
+Do NOT talk to the person you want to be in a Co with directly, as that will count as politicking.
+Once you are given a Co by one of the aforementioned people, you can freely discuss with your Co about speech topics and plans for that board position.

 Once you figured out what position you want to run for, although not necessary, it is highly advised to tell an advisor or the gadol about it.